Area-53-Robotics/53E-Notebook-Over-Under-2023-2024/README.md

 ### Tense
 All entries should be written in past perfect tense.
 For example:

-> Today we build build the drivetrain.
+> Today we built the drivetrain.

 ### Lists